-As you'll see, a little bit of preparation goes a long way in terms of producing higher vapor quality and more satisfying vapor clouds.
-So if you're looking for the best way to pack the bowl of your device, you'll want to check out the following tips.
+A bit of preparation goes a long way in terms of producing higher vapor quality and more satisfying vapor clouds.
+So if you're looking for the best way to pack the bowl of your device, check out the following tips.

 Convection and conduction vapes

-Packing your vaporizer correctly depends on a few factors that will be specific to your vape, so you'll want to consider the type of vape you're using before before taking out your grinder and filling the bowl or herb chamber.
+Packing your vaporizer correctly depends on a few factors specific to your vape.
+So consider the type of vape you're using before before taking out your grinder and filling the bowl or herb chamber.

 A grinder is key, but don't grind too fine

-You’ll have to figure out the best technique for your particular vape, some work best with a medium grind, while others work best with a finer grind.
-We find grinding the material down to medium or fine (1 - 2 mm diameter particles) works great for most conduction vapes.
+You’ll have to figure out the best technique for your particular vape.
+Some vaporizers work best with a medium grind, while others work best with a finer grind.
+We find grinding the material down to medium or fine (1 - 2 mm diameter particles) works best for most conduction vapes.

 Too fine a grind can even result in unwanted combustion, burning herbs if the temperature gets too high in parts of the oven.
 Also, fine particles getting through the mouthpiece can be unpleasant.
-And even if the desktop or convection vaporizer has a screen before the mouthpiece, material that's been ground to a powder will likely get through that screen.
+Even if you have a desktop or convection vaporizer has a screen before the mouthpiece, material that's been ground to a powder will likely get through that screen.